De Bruyne not concerned by eye injury

 The injury did not prevent him from featuring in Roberto Martinez's Belgium squad, with the 29-year-old undergoing what the Red Devils coach described as a "small intervention" – rather than full surgery – to help protect the affected area and ensure De Bruyne did not have to wear a mask when he returned to action.

-After missing Belgium's first Group B game, a 3-0 win over Russia, De Bruyne came off the bench to inspire Martinez's team to a 2-1 comeback win over Denmark on Friday (AEST), teeing up Thorgan Hazard's equaliser before scoring a stunning winner.
+After missing Belgium's first Group B game, a 3-0 win over Russia, De Bruyne came off the bench to inspire Martinez's team to a 2-1 comeback win over Denmark on Thursday, teeing up Thorgan Hazard's equaliser before scoring a stunning winner.

-With Belgium's progression from Group B secured, it faces Finland in Saint Petersburg on Tuesday (AEST) and De Bruyne said his full focus is on working his way back to full match sharpness, with no concerns over his injury.
+With Belgium's progression from Group B secured, they face Finland in Saint Petersburg on Monday and De Bruyne said his full focus is on working his way back to full match sharpness, with no concerns over his injury.

-"It is just a bit irritating," he said on Sunday (AEST).
+"It is just a bit irritating," he told a news conference on Saturday.
 "But I am used to it now.
 I am also less scared in the heading duels.
 When I was on the field, I did not think about it.

 "I was not upset with Rudiger, it was one of those things on the field.
 He tried to block me, not to break my nose, and so it was unlucky for me.